chethannhub/AR-Poll-Challenges/README.md

 An interactive and fun platform that leverages augmented reality (AR) to engage users with quizzes and polls.
 Users can vote on 3D objects, trigger exciting animations, and view real-time results, all through a marker-based AR experience.

+## Live Demo

+You can try the app live here: [AR Polls and Challenges - Live Demo](https://ar-poll-challenges.vercel.app)

 ## Features

 - **Interactive AR Polls & Challenges**: